-- 1. Title page, containing title of experiment, your name, the name of lab partner, and the date report is handed in. - 2.
-Introduction: A very brief overview of the objectives, emphasizing the physical principles involved, and the conceptual basis of the experiments. - 3.
+- 1. The title of experiment, your name, the name of lab partner, and the date report is handed in. - 2.
+An abstract concisely describing the work and major results. - 3.
+Introduction: A very brief overview of the objectives, emphasizing the physical principles involved, and the conceptual basis of the experiments. - 4.
 Body of report.
 Organize this into sections corresponding to the individual experiments in the lab notes.
 State what was measured and how.
 Include sample calculations and tabulations or graphs of the results.
 You will probably produce some tables and graphs that are in essentially final form while you are in the lab.
-You can add annotations by hand as needed (titles, labels, figure and table numbers) to make them fit logically into your report. - 4.
+You can add annotations by hand as needed (titles, labels, figure and table numbers) to make them fit logically into your report. - 5.
 Do any data analysis beyond what was necessary in the lab; plot any additional graphs for clarification, interpretation, or cosmetics, if necessary.
 Answer any questions in the lab notes.
 Pay attention to your units!
 Think about the magnitudes of the results.
 Are they reasonable?
 How precise are the principal numerical results you obtained?
 Include appropriate error analysis.
 Discuss the data, and explain its significance.

-5. Write your conclusions.
+- 5. Write your conclusions.
 Are they consistent with the introduction?
-This section should be short.

-6. We expect the report to be the work of each individual.
-We ask you not to work on it with your lab partners or others.
+This section should be short. - 6.
+We expect the report to be the work of each individual.
+While you are allowed to consult with colleagues and the like, the words and analysis should be your own.
 Write out and sign a pledge that the report is your own work.